-Purina markets NeuroCare™ as being rich in EPA+DHA, Omega-3 fatty acids (PUFAs) as well as MCTs to help support "brain health" and antioxidant Vitamins E & C to support a healthy immune system.
+Purina markets NeuroCare™ as being rich in EPA+DHA, Omega-3 fatty acids (PUFAs) as well as MCTs to help support "brain health" and antioxidant Vitamins E & C to "support a healthy immune system".
 Not all research supports that; but some does. (ref) However, in 2016, the prestigious Cochrane Review reviewed all the studies and found no real evidence that omega-3 PUFAs slowed or prevented mental decline. (ref)

 [Cochrane's evaluation of the effectiveness of PUFAs in improving refractory epilepsy in humans was not much better. (ref).
 As far as PUFA's effects on canine epilepsy, in 2009, one Brazilian vet thought that Omega-3 fatty acids (aka ω-3 or Ω-3 PUFAs) helped his great dane patient (ref); but a UK trial in 15 epileptic dogs found PUFAs ineffective. (ref) ]

 If your dog's decline in mental abilities were related to certain liver problems, (eg cholestasis) it is conceivable that MCTs might be beneficial since they are absorbed even in the absence of the bile salts normally produced by your dog's liver.
 Without their normal ability to absorb fats, those pets can also be deficient in the fat-soluble vitamins A,D,E, & K. So any dog food with moderately elevated levels of those vitamins might be helpful.
+All speculation.